Select Language

 What Are the Risk Factors for Prostate Cancer?

-While the precise reason for prostate cells turning cancerous is not understood, several factors may put you at a higher risk of prostate cancer.
+While the precise reason for prostate cells becoming cancerous is not fully understood, several factors may increase the risk of prostate cancer.
+These include:

 - Individuals with a first-degree relative (brother or father) are at higher risk than others, with an even greater risk if more than one relative is affected.